 You have two basic deck stain choices: oil-based and water-based.
 Oil stains are easier to apply, penetrate the wood grain and require less work when you reapply them.
 However, they only last two to four years.

 Water-based (latex) stains last four to six years, but they’ll eventually peel and require more prep work before recoating.
 Opaque latex stains generally last longer than semitransparent versions.
 When possible, test the stain on an inconspicuous section of the decking.
 We used a cedar color that worked well since the wood was pressure treated and somewhat dark in color.
 For a darker color, a redwood-colored stain is available, while a honey color is an option for a lighter, natural wood look.

 Be careful not to choose a light color stain if your deck was previously covered with a dark stain or is pressure treated (green).
 The light stain will not cover the dark wood or darker stain, and it will turn gray within a few weeks.
 If you want a natural gray or silver deck, use a clear finish.
 It will protect the deck from mildew and algae, but not from the sun, allowing the deck to start graying in a month or two.

-The following companies offer a full line of products for cleaning and finishing decks, including strippers, brighteners and stains.
+The following companies offer a full line of products for power washing and finishing your deck, including strippers, brighteners and stains.
 The products are widely available at home centers, hardware stores and paint stores.
-Each company's Web site features a store locator to find the company's products.
+Each company’s Web site features a store locator to find the company’s products.